akka/akka/akka-docs/scala/actors.rst

 What happens to the actor
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 If an exception is thrownn and the actor is not supervised, the actor object itself is discarded and a new instance is created.
-This new instance will now be used in the actor references to this actor.
+This new instance will now be used in the actor references to this actor (so this is done invisible to the developer).

 Extending Actors using PartialFunction chaining